dariomj/HP-280-G1-EFI-BigSur/README.md

 [SMCSuperIO](https://github.com/acidanthera/VirtualSMC/releases) | Used to check the fans speeds.
 (Optional) [USBMap](https://github.com/corpnewt/USBMap) | Needed for USB ports to work.
 [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases/) | Needed for GPUs patching and QE/CI support.

+# Credits

+- sonic89 - For helping me a lot building this EFI, without him this wouldn't exist.
+- Krazy-Killa from /r/Hackintosh Paradise - For finding the problem with the iGPU